-- 8.1: In tandem with the development of institutional nodes abroad, define and maintain a few highly visible "signature" partnerships that convey a distinctive opportunity for the College and its students. - 8:2: Establish guiding principles and priorities for the creation and continuation of external partnerships.
+- 8.1: Define and maintain a few highly visible "signature" partnerships that convey a distinctive opportunity for the college and its students. - 8:2: Establish guiding principles and priorities for the creation and continuation of external partnerships.
 Frame a checklist of desired attributes and determine the extent to which a proposed collaboration provides sufficient value.
 Points of evaluation should include the relationship to the curriculum, appeal as a potential off-campus study and faculty/student research site, possible engagement with the Center for Careers, Life and Service, expectations for sustainability, relationship to international student recruiting, emerging significance of a location or region, and risk assessment.
-Evaluate cost over time in relation to goals.

-- 8.3: Develop a comprehensive roster of current external partnerships and establish memoranda of agreement where appropriate.
+Evaluate cost over time in relation to goals. - 8.3: Develop a comprehensive roster of current external partnerships and establish memoranda of agreement where appropriate.
 Revise or discontinue partnerships that no longer add significant value.
 Establish a protocol for the development of future partnerships. - 8.4: More effectively communicate to faculty, staff, students, and alumni opportunities that current external partnerships may provide.
-Where advantageous, provide support for travel to sites. - 8.5: Explore ways that the college might partner with local or regional entities in external collaborations.
+Where advantageous, provide support for travel to sites.